ucsb-cs24/w25/labs/counter/README.md

 The "end" iterator is a special invalid iterator pointing  "one past the end" of a counter.
-This is used  to indicate that there are  no more key-value pairs to iterator over.
+This is used  to indicate that there are  no more key-value pairs to iterate over.
 It exists to allow loops like this:

 ```cpp
 for(auto itr = counter.begin(); itr != counter.end(); ++itr) {